 The Indiana Department of Revenue (DOR) will determine the gasoline use tax rate by calculating a rolling, monthly, statewide average retail price per gallon of gasoline (excluding tax), multiplied by 7%.
 Due to the calculation process, the gasoline use tax rate may change on a monthly basis depending on the average Indiana retail price of gasoline.
 DOR will publish the gasoline use tax rate monthly in Departmental Notice #2.

-The gasoline use tax will be collected when a qualified distributor sells gasoline to a nonqualified distributor.
-The tax will not be collected when a qualified distributor sells to qualified distributor or exports the gasoline to another state.
-The qualified distributor must collect and remit the tax from the nonqualified distributor to the DOR.
+The Gasoline Use Tax will be collected when a qualified distributor sells gasoline to a nonqualified distributor.
+The tax will not be collected when a qualified distributor sells to a qualified distributor or exports the gasoline to another state.
+The qualified distributor must collect and remit the tax from the nonqualified distributor to DOR.

 Retail stations should include the gasoline use tax in the pump price of gasoline.
 Retail stations are reimbursed for the gasoline use tax in the same way they are reimbursed for gasoline or special fuel taxes included in the pump price.

-The gasoline use tax does not affect form MF-360, and licensed gasoline distributors will need to continue to report gasoline.
-In addition, the tax does not affect collecting, remitting, or reporting Indiana’s 18-cents-per-gallon gasoline tax and 1-cent-per-gallon oil inspection fee.
+The gasoline use tax does not affect form MF-360, and licensed gasoline distributors will need to continue to report and file the gasoline tax return.
+In addition, the tax does not affect collecting, remitting, or reporting Indiana’s per-gallon gasoline excise tax and per-gallon oil inspection fee.